 Micregen’s research and development team focused on identifying the repairing factors and optimising secretome production from stem cells.
 Allogeneic stem cell secretomes are being developed in our laboratories as regenerative cell-free products, which we call Secretomix®.

 In so doing, the risks seen in whole-cell treatments have been reduced and, in some cases, eliminated (Camussi, Deregibus et al. 2013, Pinho, Cibrão et al. 2020).

 Secretomix® is a multi-component biologic which acts to enhance multiple aspects of regeneration appropriate to many hallmarks of ageing.
 Micregen’s leading therapeutic candidate includes over 2,000 components – 450+ miRNA, Extracellular vesicles (EVs) including Exosomes, Cytokines, Anti-inflammatory Factors and Proteins, including Growth Factors.

 The EV component of Micregen’s product is able to access many areas of the body to facilitate repair and regeneration.
 Interestingly, certain EVs have been shown to cross the Blood Brain Barrier, providing the potential to treat certain neurological diseases (Ramos-Zaldívar, Polakovicova et al. 2022).

 Improved understanding of these mechanisms and optimising these effects in pre-clinical models allow earlier and more effective clinical therapies using non-autologous stem cell-derived cell-free therapeutics for a variety of routes of administration.

-In addition, the clinical use of differentiated or undifferentiated stem cell conditioned media provides an attractive, less invasive, safer alternative (minimising neoplasia, reducing immunological risks) to stem cell transplantation.
+In addition, the clinical use of differentiated or undifferentiated stem cell secretomes provides an attractive, less invasive, safer alternative (minimising neoplasia, reducing immunological risks) to many whole mesenchymal stem cell treatments.